joselinosantos/search-system/README.md

-# Sistema de busca similar ao Google
+# Python Webcrowler
-Desenvolvido com Python, Django e dados salvos no MySQL.
+Developerd with Python, Django and saved data in MySQL

 ## 1. Instale todos os software necessários:
 No Linux